andresarbelaez/tipCalculator/README.md

 Submitted by: Andres Arbelaez

-Time spent: 1 hours spent in total
+Time spent: 4 hours spent in total

 ## User Stories

 The following **required** functionality is complete:

-* [check] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* [ ] User can enter a bill amount, choose a tip percentage, and see the tip and total values.

 The following **optional** features are implemented:
 * [ ] Settings page to change the default tip percentage.